 Product Definition Fitment

-All engineers want to create products that solves problems of the user.
-Our balanced team approach works on collaboration between managers, designers and developers.
+All engineers want to create products that solve problems for the user.
+Our balanced team approach works on collaboration between managers, designers, and developers.
 When managers or other stakeholders ignore feedback from developers or designers, the team can begin to feel less ownership in the product, and in turn, be less motivated to work on the project.
 Feature/ Product detachment can result in a poorly crafted product that does not meet the customer’s needs.

 Few times we observed the team discussed code but never looked at the source code.
 One developer found these discussions difficult to follow.
 Sometimes the team discussed parts of the code that the individual had not seen recently.
 When the team discussed two variants of coding practices without sharing concrete examples, the developer could not contribute.
 When the developer raised this issue but still his team continued with the status quo, the developer felt marginalized by the team.
 Poor onboarding of developers can contribute to feelings of isolation.
 In one project, we were struggling with deadlines and the team was feeling the pressure to deliver stories.The team added more developers and left them all alone – “sink or swim” attitude, new team members felt very unwelcomed and sense of ownership reduced greatly.